modir/using-laminas-framework-book/version2/docs/devenv.md

 Please consult to your WAMP or XAMPP documentation for information on how to create virtual hosts.

-T> Right now, you don't need to edit virtual host file, we'll do that in chapter [Laminas Skeleton Application](#skeleton) T> when installing the Hello World application.
-Now you just need to understand T> how to create virtual hosts.
+> Right now, you don't need to edit virtual host file, we'll do that in chapter [Laminas Skeleton Application](#skeleton)
+> when installing the Hello World application.
+Now you just need to understand
+> how to create virtual hosts.

 ### Installing XDebug PHP extension